AVPinto/SW-Inbreeding-Depression/README.md

 These scripts and data analyse intergenerational inbreeding depression in the Seychelles warbler (Acrocephalus sechellensis) from the Cousin island long term study population.

-inbreeding_depression.r contains analysis of FYS, lifespan, and LRS on individual inbreeding coefficients.
+inbreeding_depression.r contains analysis of First Year survival (FYS), lifespan, and lifetime reproductive success (LRS) on individual inbreeding coefficients.

 Recruitment.R contains analysis for inter generational inbreeding depression using FYS.